united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/production-guide/backup_recovery/backup-restore-database.md

       ```
    - Grafana database does not have hypertables by default.

-8. Run the follwoing SQL commands for each table to restore data into database:
+8. Run the following SQL commands for each table to restore data into database:

    ```sql
    \COPY <table-name> FROM '<table-name>.csv' WITH (FORMAT CSV);